couchbaselabs/docs-ng/content/couchbase-manual-2.5/deprecated/deprecated.markdown

 The following are items that are deprecated, will be deprecated, or are unsupported.

 * The <code>_all_docs</code> view is not supported.
+* The undocumented facility for enabling legacy memcached detailed stats through "stats detail on" and "stats detail dump" is deprecated.